 Policy Adoption and Dissemination

-Policies or policy revisions will not be adopted at the Board meeting at which they are first introduced, except when appropriate for a consent agenda because no Board discussion is required, or to meet emergency conditions or special events.
-Further Board consideration will be given at a subsequent meeting(s) and after opportunity for community input.
+Policies or policy revisions will not be adopted at the Board meeting at which they are first introduced, except when: 1) appropriate for a consent agenda because no Board discussion is required, or 2) necessary or prudent to meet emergency conditions or special conditions or to be legally compliant.
+Further Board consideration may be given at a subsequent meeting(s) and after opportunity for community input.

 The Board of Education adopted policies are available for public inspection in the administrative office during regular office hours and online.
 Copy requests should be made under the District’s Access to Public Records Policy.

 The Board of Education will monitor its policies and consider whether any modifications are required (Policy 2:250).